 Best Women’s Tall Duck Boots

-The North Face Shellista II Ladies Duck Boots
+The North Face Shellista IV Ladies Duck Boots

-If you can’t decide between heights, you can split the difference with the North Face Shellista.
-They convert from a tall to a short duck boot simply by rolling them down, so you can pair them with even more outfits.
+If you can’t decide between heights, you can split the difference and go for the mid-height of the North Face Shellista boots.
 And with complete waterproof protection, sturdy rubber sole, and a ripstop shaft, you’ll be set against the elements too!

 One person shares their cold-weather experience, “Love these boots!
 They are both functional and fashionable.
 I’ve walked 30+ snowy miles in them, and they still look and feel great.
 I recently went to a winter carnival on a frozen lake with only a thin sock, and my feet were warm all day.
 Definitely worth it!”